Quebecor profit rises on telecom segment growth

-(Reuters) - Cable and media company Quebecor Inc’s (QBRa.TO) (QBRb.TO) first-quarter net profit more than doubled on strong growth at its telecommunications segment.
+May 9 (Reuters) - Cable and media company Quebecor Inc’s first-quarter net profit more than doubled on strong growth at its telecommunications segment.

 Net income attributable to shareholders rose to C$72.9 million, or C$1.14 per share, from C$34.3 million, or 52 Canadian cents per share, a year ago.